Kevin Beckner’s leadership on the County Commission and his attention to detail brought results for Hillsborough residents.

 - Participation in a Child’s Education

-Using the H.E.L.P. track, a person may designate another individual (i.e. relative or acquaintance) as a support person and designate which of the above rights are to be granted to that support person.
-City of Tampa DPR registrants can transfer their registry to the countywide DPR and participate in the HELP Registry.
+Using the H.E.L.P. track, a person may designate another individual (i.e. relative or acquaintance) as a support person, and designate which of the above rights are to be granted to that support person.

 HUMAN RIGHTS ORDINANCE (OCTOBER 2014)

-Commissioner Beckner fought hard to add sexual orientation and gender identity or expression to the County’s existing Human Rights Ordinance.
-Twenty-five Florida cities, including Tampa, had already approved similar ordinances.
+Commissioner Beckner successfully led the effort to add sexual orientation and gender identity or expression to the County’s existing Human Rights Ordinance.
 The amended Ordinance prohibits discrimination within Hillsborough County on the basis of sexual orientation and gender identification in connection with employment, public accommodations, real estate transactions, and county contracting and procurement.
 These amendments are consistent with the City of Tampa’s Human Rights Ordinance and provide equal treatment to residents and workers in Hillsborough County.

 PAIN MANAGEMENT CLINICS (MAY 2010)